SridharShyam/EXNO-3-DS/README.md

 To read the given data and perform Feature Encoding and Transformation process and save the data to a file.

 # ALGORITHM:
+### STEP 1:
-STEP 1:Read the given Data.
+Read the given Data.
+### STEP 2:
-STEP 2:Clean the Data Set using Data Cleaning Process.
+Clean the Data Set using Data Cleaning Process.
+### STEP 3:
-STEP 3:Apply Feature Encoding for the feature in the data set.
+Apply Feature Encoding for the feature in the data set.
+### STEP 4:
-STEP 4:Apply Feature Transformation for the feature in the data set.
+Apply Feature Transformation for the feature in the data set.
+### STEP 5:
-STEP 5:Save the data to the file.
+Save the data to the file.

 # FEATURE ENCODING:
 1. Ordinal Encoding